coughlinalbert1/distributed-banking/README.md

 # distributed-banking
 Building a mock banking application using a microservice architecture.
-The tech stack will be React, Python-FastAPI, OAuth2, PostgreSQL + Citus, Nginx, Kafka, Docker, Kubernetes.
+The tech stack will be React, Python-FastAPI, OAuth2, PostgreSQL + Citus, Nginx, Kafka, Docker, Kubernetes, + maybe something for logging?

 ## Core Services
 ### User Service